Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 And then there was Paul Gauguin.

-He agreed to visit van Gogh in Arles and become involved in his artist colony scheme.
+It appears brother Theo may have twisted Gauguin's arm but whatever the motivation, van Gogh persuaded Gauguin to visit van Gogh in Arles and become involved in his artist colony scheme.
 Become its dean, in fact.

 Van Gogh got to work decorating a room for Gauguin in the Yellow House where he lived, producing a set of "Sunflowers", modest then, but among the world's most coveted and expensive paintings today.